Differences in Sex Development

 - Coordinates your child’s care so it’s easier for your child and family

-- Does research to check outcomes and improve care for all kids with DSDs or CAH
+- Does research to check outcomes and improve care for all kids with DSDs

-- Teaches families and healthcare providers about DSDs and CAH
+- Teaches families and healthcare providers about DSDs

 - Many children with DSDs have complex conditions that most doctors in the community rarely see.
 These children need care from specialists in many different fields.
 Seattle Children’s has specialists with the training and experience to diagnose and treat any DSD.